 Clinical drug development is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the drug development process, including due to factors outside of our control.
 Success in nonclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in clinical trials, even after promising results in earlier nonclinical studies or clinical trials.
 These setbacks have been caused by, among other things, nonclinical findings made while clinical trials were underway and safety or efficacy observations made in clinical trials, including previously unreported adverse events.
 The results of preclinical, nonclinical and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-In particular, while we have conducted preclinical studies of DT-216, we are still evaluating how DT-216 will perform throughout our Phase 1 clinical program or in future clinical trials or whether adverse events will arise over time.
+In particular, while we have conducted preclinical studies of DT-216 and have released initial clinical data from our SAD Phase 1 clinical trial in December 2022, we are still evaluating how DT-216 will perform throughout the MAD study portion of our Phase 1 clinical program or in future clinical trials or whether adverse events will arise over time.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and initial clinical trials.
 Notwithstanding any potential promising results in earlier studies, we cannot be certain that we will not face similar setbacks.
 Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates.